dinata16/Customer-Churn-App/README.md

 ## Using the App
 Upload Your Data
 To get started, upload your dataset by clicking on the "Browse files" button.
-Ensure your file follows the format of the provided test.csv.
+Ensure your file follows the format of the provided Data Test.csv.

 ## Making Predictions
 With your data uploaded, simply hit the "Predict" button.
 The app will display a table of predictions indicating the likelihood of each customer churning.

 ## Features of the App
 - User-Friendly Interface: An intuitive design makes navigating the app a breeze.
-- Real-Time Predictions: Receive instant results once the data is uploaded.
+- Real-Time Predictions: Receive instant results once the data is uploaded or you can input manually.
 - Data Visualization: Key statistics and insights are visualized for better understanding.

 ## The Model Behind the Magic